trussworks/terraform-aws-config/README.md

 * iam-root-access-key: Ensure root AWS account does not have Access Keys.
 * mfa_enabled_for_iam_console_access: Checks whether AWS Multi-Factor Authentication (MFA) is enabled for all AWS Identity and Access Management (IAM) users that use a console password.
 * iam-policy-no-statements-with-admin-access: Checks the IAM policies that you create for Allow statements that grant permissions to all actions on all resources.
-* iam-policy-no-statements-with-full-access: Checks if AWS Identity and Access Management (IAM) policies grant permissions to all actions on individual AWS resources. *No* *GOVcloud*
+* iam-policy-no-statements-with-full-access: Checks if AWS Identity and Access Management (IAM) policies grant permissions to all actions on individual AWS resources. [*Not supported in all regions*](https://docs.aws.amazon.com/config/latest/developerguide/iam-policy-no-statements-with-full-access.html)

 ### Misc Security

 * restricted-ssh: Checks whether security groups that are in use disallow unrestricted incoming SSH traffic.
 * access_keys_rotated: Checks if the active access keys are rotated within the number of days specified in maxAccessKeyAge.
 * cmk_backing_key_rotation_enabled: Checks if automatic key rotation is enabled for every AWS Key Management Service customer managed symmetric encryption key.
-* nacl-no-unrestricted-ssh-rdp: Checks if default ports for SSH/RDP ingress traffic for network access control lists (NACLs) is unrestricted. *No* *GOVcloud*
+* nacl-no-unrestricted-ssh-rdp: Checks if default ports for SSH/RDP ingress traffic for network access control lists (NACLs) is unrestricted. [*Not supported in all regions*](https://docs.aws.amazon.com/config/latest/developerguide/nacl-no-unrestricted-ssh-rdp.html)
 * internet-gateway-authorized-vpc-only: Checks that Internet gateways (IGWs) are only attached to an authorized Amazon Virtual Private Cloud (VPCs).

 ### Tagging